svidt/Stanford-CS/README.md

 *Coming soon*

 ### Lecture 1
-Course overview, project setup using Xcode IDE, getting the Swift foundations.
+Course overview, project "Memorize" setup using Xcode IDE, getting the Swift foundations.
 Starting to build the UI, understanding Views and Structs.
+Preview and Simulator usage.

+### Lecture 2
+Continue development of "Memorize" card game.
+Reusable components, like the cards used.
+State Management to handle mutable states within Views.
+Preparation of MVVM (Model-View-ViewModel) architecture.

+## Lecture 3
+MVVM Design pattern.
+Model: Represents the application's data and logic.
+View: Handles the user interfaces, reflecting the state and provided by the ViewModel.
+ViewModel: Acts as an intermediary between the Model data and the View, managing data presentation and user actions.
+Applying @ObservedObject - to be used in the Views to observe changes in the ViewModel. @Published - used on properties inside the ViewModel to notify the View of changes.

 ---